-From a Rand McNally 2009 Road Atlas10, (page 116 of Wyoming) the "Fowkes Ranch" was located about 4 miles East of the Utah & Wyoming boarder, along the East side of the Bear River and 12 miles North and slightly West of Evanston, with Almy centered between the 'Ranch' and Evanston11.
+From a Rand McNally 2009 Road Atlas9, (page 116 of Wyoming) the "Fowkes Ranch" was located about 4 miles east of the Utah & Wyoming boarder along the east side of the Bear River and 12 miles north and slightly west of Evanston, with Almy between the ranch and Evanston.
+They moved to the ranch when Edith was a young girl, overlooking the Bear River and Reuben was able to take up over a half section of land10.

-Reuben was the first white man to take a wagon down the East side of the Bear River to his half section of land.
-He built a 3 room log cabin to house their family and they moved to the ranch when Edith was a young girl.
-At first the wild hay that was growing along the river bottom was cut with a scythe and put up (stacked).

-In the coming years the land was put under (plowed), hay and other crops (oats) were planted and cultivated.
-He stocked his ranch with cattle, sheep and horses, raised oxen and taught them to work and sold them to ranchers to plow or pull heavy loads.
-Edith E. spent most of her time with Reuben, always with one younger sister for company.
+Reuben was the first white man to take a wagon down the east side of the Bear River.
+The wild hay that was growing along the river bottom was cut and put up, and in the coming years the land was put under, hay and other crops were grown and cultivated.
+He raised hay which was cut with a scythe, he stocked his ranch with cattle, sheep and horses, raised oxen and taught them to work and sold them to ranchers to plow or pull heavy loads.
+Edith E. spent most of her time with him there, always with one younger sister for company.
 Reuben could not go to the ranch very much because of his responsibility at the mines, but he did enjoy it when he could go.
-Therefore he hired Mr. and Mrs. Mort Jackson to run the ranch during the years he was involved with the mines.
+He hired Mr. and Mrs. Mort Jackson to run the ranch during the years he was involved with the mines.
+To start Reuben built a 3 room log cabin to house their family11.

 When the railroad company got started there was work for every body, especially the ones that were emigrating in.
 The Fowkes family helped the community grow into a very lovely place.
 Almy grew so fast the company had to build the first existing boarding house to take care of the working men and the Union Pacific Coal Company asked Mary to 'manage' it which was a blessing to the young family.
 She was able to provide work for herself and children, which helped pay the expenses.
 Resourceful as always, Mary would sew articles for gifts when she wanted them and was very free with any extra money.
 Mary used to have an old lady take care of all her babies, sort of a nursery, while she was taking care of the boarding house.
 She never did any of her own cleaning, she always hired somebody to do it, then she did other type of work or sewing, to earn money to pay for the labor that had been done for her.
-Edith Elizabeth started
+Edith Elizabeth started her schooling at Almy.
+The first public school was held in a frame building near the Rocky Mountain store, and A. H. Parson was the teacher (Uinta Co, It's place pg 130).